codatio/codat-docs/docs/lending/guides/loan-qualification/setting-up.md

 The main file directory for the demo app is `Codat.Demos.Underwriting.Api`.
 Key logic components of the app are located in `Controllers`, `Orchestrator`, and `Services` folders.

-Note that the other directory in the repository, `Codat.Demos.Underwriting.Api.Tests`, contains a series of unit tests for the demo app and is not needed for you to run the demo project.
+Note that the other directory in the repository, `Codat.Demos.Underwriting.Api.Tests`, contains a series of unit and integration tests for the demo app and is not needed for you to run the demo project.

 ```sh title="Codat.Demos.Underwriting.Api directory"
    ├──BindingModule.cs